seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 4. Installing Prerequisites and Setting Up the Environment
    - For Windows
    - For Linux
-5. Running the Sample
+5. Running the Sample and execution output
-6. Sample Execution Output
+6. Dataset Citations

 ## Workflow